3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 <br>

 ## Filament Sensor

+>[!NOTE]
+>SV08 Max owners skip this step - The SV08 Max printer already has it's filament sensor defined in the buffer_sepper.cfg file, there is no need to set it as above.

 If you have or are going to install a filament sensor this must be added to your `printer.cfg` file to run the filament sensor.
 The filament runout check in the `DEMON_START` macro can then be enabled & disabled in the `_START_VARIABLES` macro if you dont have one or dont want to perform the check at the start of the print.
 ```
 [filament_switch_sensor filament_sensor]